 The maker’s mark

-“I don’t see what I do as a just a trade, I see it as building a community” says shoemaker Andrew McDonald as he works a bit of leather, his hands smoothing the material that almost melts in its obedience.
+“I don’t see what I do as a trade, I see it as building a community” says shoemaker Andrew McDonald as he works a bit of leather, his hands smoothing the material that almost melts in its obedience.
 McDonald has been a cobbler for 28 years and his store/studio has been in the iconic Strand Arcade for five of those.
 Today, he is making a pair of shoes for a long-standing client – someone who has quite literally walked in his shoes for a number of years.
 However, metaphorically speaking, it’s not a well-trodden path; and Andrew tells me cobblers are a rare breed in this society of fast fashion consumption.
 “Big business needs to realise that people come before profits.
 My business is all about relationships.
 Not just their relationships with me as a maker but also their relationship with the goods they buy from me.
 When you buy a pair of handmade shoes, the life of the object begins.
 When you buy something mass made, it’s the beginning of the end.”